Community theatre: United Kingdom

-In the Netherlands
+Netherlands

-Community theatre in the Netherlands came about after the ending of the theatre in education movement, which lasted from 1970-1985.
+Community theatre in the Netherlands came about either from professional radical people's theatre companies, or as an outgrowth of the theatre in education movement.
 The big theatre in the Netherlands which was created originally for theatre in education and subsequently community theatre, is the Stut Theatre.
 This theatre idea began in 1977 by Jos Bours and Marlies Hautvast, who when they first started creating plays at the Stut Theatre, realized this kind of community theatre had a completely different approach from theatre in education.

-In the United States
+United States

 Community theatre in the United States was an outgrowth of the Little Theatre Movement, a reform movement which began in 1912 in reaction to massive Victorian melodramatic theatre spectacles.
-However, the country's oldest extant community theatre venue, Gates Hall in Pultneyville, New York, has existed since the 19th century and presented amateur performances every year since 1867.
+The country's oldest extant community theatre venue, Gates Hall in Pultneyville, New York, has existed since the 19th century and presented amateur performances every year since 1867.

-The American Association of Community Theatre represents community theaters in the U.S., its territories, and its military bases around the world.
+The American Association of Community Theatre represents community theatres in the U.S., its territories, and theatre companies with the overseas U.S. military services.

-In Canada
+Canada

+Canada has an extensive network of amateur theatre groups known as community players, and many belong to provincial associations, as in Ontario, where many companies are members of the Association of Canadian Theatres (ACT-CO).

-Theatre Passe Muraille sent ensemble casts into rural communities to record local stories, songs, accents and lifestyle.
-Their employment of collective creation was thus taken to an unheard of scale and spread across Canada.
+The alternative theatre movement, which had a nationalist focus when it emerged in Canada in the late 1960s and early 1970s, produced a number of professional companies that focused on local communities and histories.
+Theatre Passe Muraille sent ensemble casts into rural communities to record local stories, songs, accents, and lifestyle.
+Their employment of collective creation served as an inspiration and spread across Canada.
 Passe Muraille facilitated the first production of Codco, which employed personal experiences of Newfoundland culture in their shows.

-The Boardmore Playhouse, named in honor of Elizabeth and Harry Boardmore, is a 337-seat venue which is the centre for the performing arts at Cape Breton University.
-The Playhouse is home to CBU Boardmore Theatre which presents an annual season of plays, including plays for young audiences, four to five full-length plays, a bi-annual Shakespeare production and a bi-annual Broadway Musical, and a one-week one act play festival with an emphasis on new play development.
-Throughout the school year and summer months the CBU Boardmore Playhouse is also involved with a number of community projects.
-The Playhouse provides practical expertise to community theatre groups in the form of workshops for young people as well as advice and leadership in summer theatre programs.
-Open auditions are held each September for anyone interested in getting involved in any aspect of the theatre.
-Auditions are held the weekend following the first week of classes.
+The 1980s witnessed an unprecedented rise in “Popular Theatre” companies, such as Headlines Theatre (Vancouver), Company of Sirens (Toronto), and the Popular Theatre Alliance of Manitoba (Winnipeg), which utilized political theatre practices such agitprop, guerilla theatre, Brecht’s epic theatre techniques, and Augusto Boal’s Theatre of the Oppressed to take theatre to the people and create productions by and for specific communities.

+Second generation companies, such as Mixed Theatre Company (Toronto), and Stage Left Productions in Canmore, Alberta, continue this practice in the present day.
+Drawing on Brechtian and Forum Theatre techniques, and “making the invisible visible,” Stage Left has a long history as a grassroots group of “diverse artists and non-artists/catalysts of change who create pathways to systemic equity – in and through the arts,” and their activities “promote equity & diversity, provide support services for still-excluded artists and community groups, and produce radical forms of Political Art."

-In Australia and New Zealand
+Australia and New Zealand

-In Western Australia, there is a substantial number of community theatre groups who have banded together to form the Independent Theatre Association.
+In Western Australia, there are a substantial number of community theatre groups who have banded together to form the Independent Theatre Association.

 The South Canterbury Drama League is a community theatre based in Timaru, New Zealand.